Darlaa's Story

 making it to work and/or school due to the immense amount of pain and rigorous treatment

 schedules.
-I actually missed over 300 days of high school and was forced to go on sick
+I actually missed over 300 days of high school and was forced to go on sick leave

-quite the chore if this condition is not promptly addressed.
+chore if this condition is not promptly addressed.

 Treatment regimens are all basically the same if the condition is caught early.
 This usually